-We start with the most obvious type of price imbalance; can we buy a single contract in one market and sell it in another market for more money?
+We start with the most obvious type of price imbalance; can we buy a single contract in one exchange and sell it in another market for more money?
 We looked at matching contracts on the two most liquid exchanges for politics: Betfair and Intrade.
-Betfair is the world's largest prediction market with FY2012 revenues of £389.7 million and single events that matched over $£50 \text{ million.}^1$ Intrade is the most watched and robust political prediction market with over 7.5 million \$10 contracts on Obama or Romney to win the 2012 election matched during the 2012 election cycle.
+Betfair is the world's largest prediction market with FY2012 revenues of \$389.7 million and single events that matched over \$50 million.
+Intrade is the most watched and robust political prediction market with over 7.5 million \$10 contracts on Obama or Romney to win during the 2012 election cycle.
 First, we verify that the contracts listed on the two exchanges are indeed identical, at least for practical purposes.
-Second, we catalog the transaction and opportunity costs associated with the contracts and the markets.
-Third, we follow the lowest buy price and the highest sell price for these contracts in both markets and compare.
+Second, we catalog the transaction and opportunity costs associated with the contracts and the exchanges.
+Third, we follow the lowest buy price and the highest sell price for these contracts in both exchanges and compare.